Features of Alliance’s Parts Cleaning Systems

 Automatic Solution Make-up: During operation solution levels will be depleted through evaporation and/or carry-out.
 Each solution tank should be equipped with a method to add water automatically.
 If left unattended, manually filled parts cleaning systems may run low causing the machine to shut down, which can possibly damage pumps and heaters.
 Manual water make-up systems should be avoided.

-Short Circuit Protection Disconnect: Electrical panels should have a fused or breaker type disconnect switch at the control cabinet to prevent entry while the power is “on” and for short circuit protection.
+Short Circuit Protection Disconnect: Electrical panels should have a fused or breaker disconnect switch at the control cabinet to prevent entry while the power is on and for short circuit protection.
 Not all manufacturers include short circuit disconnect switches.

-Canopy/Access Door Sensor: A sensor should be provided for every access way into a spray zone to shut “off” the corresponding pump, should a door be opened or a canopy segment is removed.
-In addition, if a door is open or a canopy segment is off, the corresponding pump should be disabled, preventing the corresponding pump from being turned “on.”
+Canopy/Access Door Sensor: A sensor should be provided for every access way into a spray zone to shut off the corresponding pump, should a door be opened or a canopy segment removed.
+In addition, if a door is open or a canopy segment is off, the corresponding pump should be disabled, preventing the corresponding pump from being turned on.
 This is an important safety device often overlooked by manufacturers.
 Safety is a top priority for all Alliance parts cleaning systems.

-Emergency Stop Buttons: One (1), mushroom head emergency stop push button should be placed at each end of the machine and one (1) on the control cabinet.
-As a minimum, emergency stop buttons should shut the conveyor “off.”
-For optimum safety, emergency stop buttons should shut the entire parts cleaning system “off.”
+Emergency Stop Buttons: An emergency stop push button should be placed at each end of the machine and on the control cabinet.
+As a minimum, emergency stop buttons should shut off the conveyor.
+For optimum safety, emergency stop buttons should shut the entire parts cleaning system off.